TimothyDanielQlik/git-site/docs/lfs.md

 1. Double-click the `exe` file to run the installer.

-The rest of the lfs set up must be done after you clone the `help-documentation` repository.
+The rest of the lfs setup must be done after you clone the `help-documentation` repository.